White House Pandemic Task Force says Missouri needs better COVID-19 mitigations

 - The current vaccine implementation will not substantially reduce viral spread, hospitalizations, or fatalities until the 100 million Americans with comorbidities can be fully immunized, which will take until the late spring.
 Behavioral change and aggressive mitigation policies are the only widespread prevention tools that we have to address this winter surge.

-- Must increase testing levels to find asymptomatic individuals to remove source of spread.
+- Must increase testing levels to find asymptomatic individuals to remove the source of spread.

-- Universities must have weekly testing plans in place for spring semester, mandatorily testing all students weekly to prevent spread in the community.
-Universities who tested all students weekly starting the first week of fall semester saw between 75% and 90% fewer cases than those who did not.
-For the remaining time in current semester, students must be tested weekly prior to returning home for winter break.
+- Universities must have weekly testing plans in place for the spring semester, mandatorily testing all students weekly to prevent spread in the community.
+Universities that tested all students weekly starting the first week of the fall semester saw between 75% and 90% fewer cases than those who did not.
+For the remaining time in the current semester, students must be tested weekly prior to returning home for winter break.

 - Effective practices to decrease transmission in public spaces include limiting restaurant indoor capacity to <25% and closing bars/limiting bar hours until cases and test positivity decrease to the yellow zone.